-Secondary (including primary/secondary) and specialist schools that are hosting students participating in the Australian Catholic University (ACU), Deakin University, Federation University, Nexus, RMIT, Teach For Australia, Victoria University, and the University of Melbourne in Teach Today and Teach Tomorrow programs.
+Students enrolled in an employment-based program with the Australian Catholic University (ACU), Deakin University, Federation University, La Trobe University (Nexus), RMIT, Teach For Australia, Victoria University, and the University of Melbourne are completing a Master of Teaching Secondary while being hosted by a secondary or specialist school through Teach Today and Teach Tomorrow programs.

+Students enrolled in the employment-based program with La Trobe University (Nexus are completing a Master of Teaching Primary while being hosted by a Primary or specialist school through Teach Today and Teach Tomorrow programs.
 Funding will be allocated in instalments in March (confirmed) and August (indicative cycle) through credit and cash funding and is calculated by the program area.